cf_xarray.accessor.CFAccessor#

 otherDataArray, Dataset

-Variables will be renamed to match variable names in this xarray object
+Variables will be renamed to match variable names in this xarray object.

 skipstr, Iterable[str], optional